-CORE ACTION 2: Employ questions and tasks, both oral and written, that are text-specific and accurately address the analytical thinking required by the grade-level standards.

-INDICATORS 6 / NOTE EVIDENCE OBSERVED OR GATHERED FOR EACH INDICATOR RATING A. Questions and tasks address the text by attending to its particular qualitative features: its meaning/purpose and/or language, structure(s), or knowledge demands.
+CORE ACTION 2: Employ questions and tasks, both oral and written, that are text-specific and accurat grade-level standards. ely address the analytical thinking required by the INDICATORS 6 / NOTE EVIDENCE OBSERVED OR GATHERED FOR EACH INDICATOR RATING A. Questions and tasks address the text by attending to its particular qualitative features: its meaning/purpose and/or language, structure(s), or knowledge demands.
 4- Most questions and tasks attend to the qualitative features of the text to build understanding.
 3- Many questions and tasks attend to the qualitative features of the text to build understanding.
 2- Few questions and tasks attend to the qualitative features of the text to build understanding.
 1- Questions and tasks do not attend to the qualitative features of the text to build understanding.
+1- Questions and tasks do not attend to the qualitative features of the text to build understanding.
 N/A- There is no text present in the lesson.
 B. Questions and tasks require students to use evidence from the text to demonstrate understanding and to support their ideas about the text.
-These ideas are expressed through written and/or oral responses.
+These ideas are expressed through a variety of means (e.g., drawing, writing, dramatic play, speaking).
 4- Most questions and tasks require students to cite evidence from the text.
 3- Many questions and tasks require students to cite evidence from the text.
 2- Few questions and tasks require students to cite evidence from the text.
 1- Questions and tasks can be answered without evidence from the text.
 N/A- There is no text present in the lesson.
 C. Questions and tasks attend to the words (academic vocabulary), phrases, and sentences within the text.
 4- Vocabulary questions and tasks consistently focus students on the words, phrases, and sentences that matter most and how they are used in the text.
-3- Vocabulary questions and tasks mostly focus students on the words that matter most and how they are used in the text.
+3- Vocabulary questions and tasks mostly focus students on the word that matter most and how they are used in the text.
 2- Vocabulary questions and tasks rarely focus students on the words that matter most and how they are used in the text.
+1- No questions and tasks focus students on the words that matter most and tasks focus students on the words that matter most and how they are used in the text.
 1- No questions and tasks focus students on the words that matter most and how they are used in the text.
 N/A- There is no text present in the lesson.
 D. Questions and tasks are sequenced to build knowledge by guiding students to delve deeper into the text and graphics.
 4- Most questions and tasks are intentionally sequenced to support building knowledge.
 3- Some questions and tasks are intentionally sequenced to support building knowledge.
 2- Few questions and tasks are intentionally sequenced to support building knowledge.
 1- Questions and tasks seem random and are not intentionally sequenced to support building knowledge.
 N/A- There is no text present in the lesson.